Book of Discipline Section 1: The Churches

 We commit ourselves to full equity and accountability in our relationships, structures, and responsibilities for the denomination.

-We enter afresh into a relationship of mutuality, creating a new sense of community and joyously living out our worldwide connection in mission for the transformation of the world.
+We enter afresh into a relationship of mutuality, creating a new sense of community and joyously living out our worldwide connection in our mission to make disciples of Jesus Christ for the transformation of the world.

 A Companion Litany to Our Covenant for the Worldwide United Methodist Church